Angry young man looking upset and aggressive while getting arrested by two cops putting handcuffs. accused of a crime but not charged

 Stay silent and ask for a lawyer the moment anyone asks you about a pending criminal matter in which you might be a suspect.

-Retaining a lawyer is one of the most crucial steps when accused of a crime.
+Retaining a lawyer is one of the most crucial steps when you’re under investigation but not yet charged with a crime.
 An experienced criminal defense attorney will leverage his or her understanding of Minnesota criminal laws to walk you through the criminal justice system, safeguard your rights, and fight the accusations with compelling evidence and arguments.

 The sooner you retain an attorney, the sooner the attorney can investigate your accusations, compile evidence, and develop a winning defense strategy.